 The guest panel speakers have achieved success within the film industry, and they have vital information for anybody who is trying to launch their career.

 “These are people who have experience, and they are coming here to share their experiences,” Olatunju said.
 “These are people with valuable information, and they’ll be telling us what their course was.
 They’ll talk about some of the hurdles that they had to overcome in order to get where they are, as well as letting us know that it’s doable.
 And they’re relatively young people, so they’re not talking about something that happened back in 1992.
 These are people who have had their careers take off within the last couple of years.”

 There is also a student fest, where 5,000-7,000 high school and middle school children will be able to learn about careers in the film industry.

-The PAFF also has an art festival inside the Baldwin Hills Crenshaw Plaza, and Olatunji has collected pieces during the film festival.
+The PAFF also has an art festival inside the mall, and Olatunju has collected pieces during the film festival.

 “One thing that I find with the art, it doesn’t only decorate my walls, it also gives me energy and uplift, because I’m seeing a refection of me,” she said.
 “Of who I am culturally; of who I am physically.
 And it just gives me an energy that I don’t think that I would have if I didn’t support the arts.”

 The PAFF is going on now through February 20.
 For more information, contact them at (310) 337-4737.
 For the schedule of films, visit www.paff.org.
 Follow them on Facebook, Twitter, and Instagram.